ThinkDataEd/student/docs/unit2/campaign1.md

 |AUTOMATIC|time|time|
 |AUTOMATIC|date|date|

-**When?** Surveys are taken two to three times per day at pre-determined randomly selected times.
+**When?** Surveys are taken two to three times per day at predetermined, randomly selected times.

 **How Long?** About two weeks.
 Ideally, two of these days include a weekend.

 ###**4.
-Motivation:**

-Students must understand that they need to keep collecting data.
-Use the Plot App to look at the data after the first day and have a discussion.

-&nbsp;Ask: Why were most people stressed?
-Guide students along the way.
+Motivation**

+It's important to remember that you must keep collecting data.

+Answer the folloiwing in your IDS Journal:
-Ask students to predict the following: What is your stress/chill level in the evening versus morning?
+100. What is your stress/chill level in the evening versus morning?
-Does it change everyday?
+100. Does it change everyday?
 How about during the weekend?
-What is the difference between groups?

-Data collection: After the first day, use the Campaign Monitoring tool to see who has collected the most data.

 ###**5.
-Technical Analysis:**
+Technical Analysis**
-Students will use RStudio.
+You will be using RStudio.

 ###**6.
-Guiding Questions:**
+Guiding Questions**

-a) Have students generate predictions and check up on their predictions.

-b) What’s the typical stress/chill level of the class across the campaign?

-c) What’s my typical stress/chill level and how does it compare to whole class?
+a) What’s my typical stress/chill level and how does it compare to whole class?

-d) Do the stress/chill levels vary by weekday or weekend or the type of people you are with?
+b) Do my stress/chill levels vary by weekday or weekend, or by type of people I am with?

-e) Under which conditions is my stress/chill level affected?
+d) Under which conditions is my stress/chill level affected?

-f) Encourage students to generate their own questions.

 ###**7.
-Report:**
+Report**
-Students will complete the Stress/Chill Practicum.
-They will analyze their stress/chill data using data analysis skills and RStudio skills learned in the unit.
+Complete the [*What Stresses Us?* Practicum](practicum3.md).
+Using the data analysis and RStudio skills that you've learned in this unit, analyze your stress/chill data.